peaclab/PACT/VisualPACT/README.md

+# VisualPACT
-### This is a tool for generating a video for a transient result file from PACT.
-This tool will work with any '.cir.csv' grid file from PACT and will output a heatmap video file and a folder with individual heatmap frames for each simulation step.
+### VisualPACT is a tool for generating a video for a transient result file from PACT.
+This tool will work with any '.cir.csv' grid file from PACT and will output a heatmap .avi video file and a folder with individual heatmap images for each simulation step.

 # Requirements: